 First 5 California is solely funded by the taxes imposed by Proposition 10 on cigarettes and tobacco products.
-On average, cigarette and tobacco product sales have decreased three to four percent annually, thus reducing the funding available for First 5 California to implement programs in accordance with the Act.
+Since cigarette and tobacco product sales have decreased, reduced funding is available for

+First 5 California to implement programs in accordance with the Act.
 First 5 California will not be able to accomplish its mission and goals.